Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 Hot Milk

 Yes, you read that correctly!
+Hot milk is a surprisingly effective way to remove blueberry stains out of clothes.
 Here’s what to do:

 - Pour the milk into the discolored area.